bishpls/tile-flip/README.md

 If all four levels are cleared, the game will reload the first level.

-The target audience for this game is younger kids; I wanted to present a puzzle that progressed in difficulty, beginning simply and progressing to be more complicated.
-Ideally, this will introduce the concept of spatial mapping and evaluating how to fill space given restrictions (I.E. the blocking magenta squares).
+Children are the target audience for this game, ideally one at a time or in small groups; I wanted to present a puzzle that gradually increased in difficulty, beginning simply and progressing to be more complicated.
+Ideally, this will introduce the concept of spatial mapping and evaluating how to fill space given restrictions (I.E. the blocking magenta squares) while challenging them to plan how to evaluate a path through the available geometry.

 ![equation](https://github.com/bishpls/tile-flip/blob/master/example.png)